← Back to Insights

 Key Takeaways

-The talent and leadership side of international expansion is consistently underbudgeted and underplanned, and it's where most expansions run into trouble.
-The first senior hire in a new market carries outsized weight.
-Getting it wrong costs far more than the replacement fee.
+The talent and leadership side of international expansion is consistently underbudgeted, and it's where most expansions run into trouble.
+A failed first senior hire in a new market costs 150–300% of annual compensation when total impact is measured.
 Talent availability, time-to-productivity, and cultural calibration need to be modeled before the expansion decision is made, not after.
-Understanding how a market really works is what makes the difference between expansion that builds momentum and expansion that stalls.
+Preparation requires genuine local intelligence, not just global HR processes.

 Planning your next market entry?
 Future Manager World helps companies assess talent readiness and build the right leadership teams before they commit — across 40+ markets.
 Explore our services or contact us.